TOP INSTAGRAMMABLE SPOTS IN Kuala Lumpur Malaysia

 When people think of Kuala Lumpur, they all immediately picture the Petronas Towers.
 Any visitor to Kuala Lumpur should make time to visit this pair of structures.
 Petronas, the tallest twin tower in the world, is characterized by its distinctive glass, steel, and concrete facades.
 When illuminated at night, these enormous twin towers have a stunning appearance.

 Inside KLCC Park, near the fountains, is the ideal location for taking pictures of the towers.
 In any case, a wide-angle lens is required to adequately capture both towers.
-Golden hour at sunset is the ideal time to visit this tower.
+During Golden hour at sunset is the ideal time to visit this tower and the amazing photos you can take is what makes this the best of kuala lumpur instagram spots.

 Location: Petronas Twin Tower, Lower Ground (Concourse) Level, Kuala Lumpur City Centre